Security-Onion-Solutions/securityonion-docs/playbook.rst

  #.
 What are the follow-up actions required to validate and/or remediate when results are seen?
  #.
 The actual query needed to implement the Play's objective.
 In our case, the :ref:`elastalert` / :ref:`elasticsearch` configuration.

-Any high or critical severity results from a Play will generate an Alert within :ref:`hive`.
-Low and medium severity results are available to view within :ref:`hunt` or :ref:`kibana`.
+Any results from a Play (low, medium, high, critical severity) are available to view within :ref:`hunt` or :ref:`kibana`.
+High or critical severity results from a Play will generate an Alert within :ref:`hive`.

 The final piece to Playbook is automation.
 Once a Play is made active, the following happens: